quality icon

 Minimum car insurance requirements in Wyoming

-Drivers in Wyoming must carry at least the following minimum coverage limits to stay compliant with the law:
+Drivers in Wyoming must carry at least the following minimum coverage limits to meet the state’s legal requirements:

 • Bodily injury per person: $25,000